Nonprofit Leadership Circles

 Format

-Like other Leadership Circle programs, participants will meet monthly in groups of 6-10 facilitated by an experienced coach for ten months throughout the year.
+Like other Leadership Circle programs, participants will meet monthly in groups of 6-10 facilitated by an experienced coach for nine months throughout the year.
 Circle participants complete a brief application to help match individual leaders to a cohort of leaders with similar leadership responsibilities and life and work experiences.
-The number of Circles convened will be based on overall completed registrations.
+The number of Circles convened will be based on the total completed registrations.

 • Adaptive Community Approach Program